twisshydc/clankercloud_devkada/Instructions.md

 <li>

-<h2> Step 5 Try it out based on your preference :D and zeplin
+<h2> Step 5: Try it out based on your preference :D

 </h2>